-Tennessee inmate moved to death watch as execution looms
+Tennessee inmate moved to death watch; attorneys seek stay

 NASHVILLE, Tenn.
-(AP) — Tennessee death row inmate Nicholas Sutton was placed on death watch early Tuesday ahead of his scheduled execution on Thursday.
+(AP) — Tennessee inmate Nicholas Sutton was placed on a death watch early Tuesday ahead of his scheduled execution later this week for the decades-old killing of a fellow inmate.

+Meanwhile, Sutton’s attorneys made two last ditch appeals to the U.S. Supreme Court.
+One asks the justices to put the execution on hold to consider the fairness of Sutton’s sentencing.
+The second asks them to stay the execution while they consider whether the fact that Sutton was handcuffed and shackled at his trial unfairly prejudiced the jury against him.

-Inmates on death watch are placed in a cell next to the execution chamber where they are under 24-hour surveillance, according to the Tennessee Department of Correction.
+Inmates on death watch are kept under 24-hour surveillance in a cell beside the execution chamber, the Tennessee Department of Correction said.
+Sutton is scheduled to be put to death Thursday evening in the electric chair.

-Sutton, 58, was sentenced to death in 1986 for killing Carl Estep in a conflict over a drug deal when they were both incarcerated in an East Tennessee prison.
-Sutton was already serving time for three murders he committed when he was just 18 years old, including that of his grandmother.
+Sutton, 58, was sentenced to die in 1986 for killing Carl Estep in a conflict over a drug deal while both were incarcerated in an East Tennessee prison.
+Sutton already was serving time for three murders he committed when he was just 18, including that of his grandmother.

 His attorneys have asked Tennessee Gov. Bill Lee to commute his death sentence, arguing that Sutton dramatically reformed himself in prison.
 Supporters speaking out for him in his clemency petition include seven current or former prison workers and the relatives of some of his victims, including Estep’s daughter.